jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 My pal [Cassidy](https://twitter.com/cassidoo) had recently given a talk on accessibility, and I had been poking around Bootstrap's source code - seeing various mentions of this "aria" thing.
 It all seemed pretty nifty, but admittedly I knew *nothing* about it, just that it helped people use the software I was writing.

-"Oh cool, I'll keep that in mind," replied Marcia, although it was probably more enthusiastic than I can convey in a blog post.
+"Oh cool, I'll keep that in mind," replied Marcia (it was more enthusiastic than I can convey in a blog post).
 The rest of the walk was pretty normal - I think we saw some chickens that day.

 ---